|Item #||Product Description||Photo||Price|

 Each Target Skill reproducible features a simple, whimsical illustration, easy-to-read bulleted information, and a space for notes.
 Teacher guidelines includes discussion pointers and teaching suggestions for each of the 36 Target Skills.

-Whether students confine their jobs to the classroom or expand into the community as volunteer or paid workers, the Objectives of the First Job Experience program are as follows:
+The objectives of the first job experience program are the same, whether students confine their jobs to the classroom or expand into the community as volunteer or paid workers.

 About the Author